How to Uninstall a YUM Package [2 User-Friendly Cases]

 • deplist: Command to check the package dependencies in Red-hat-based systems.

-checking dependencies with yum deplist command in LinuxYou can see all the dependencies of the google chrome package in this picture.
-By changing the package name, you can check other package dependencies in the same way.
+checking dependencies with yum deplist command in LinuxYou can see all the dependencies of the Google Chrome package in this picture.
+By changing the package name, you can check other package dependencies similarly.
 These unnecessary dependencies can minimize the space by occupying lots of storage space.
-Hence, run this command to remove all other unused dependencies.

 sudo yum autoremove